HaiTsung/CanonImageTagger/README.md

 ## How To Use
 1. Download the source code
 2. Add a "input" and a "output" folder to the source codes directory
-3. Run `image_tagger.py`
+3. Run `python CleanWorkspace.py` if you want to remove all files from the input and output folders
+4. Add the images you want to get tagged to the input directory
+5. Run `python image_tagger.py`
-4. Retrieve created Images from output directory
+6. Retrieve created Images from output directory

 ## Example Image
 <img src="exampleImage.jpg" width="600"/>